biati-digital/nova-text-tools/README.md

 ## Mastering commands with Matching...

-This is an advanced way to filter by entering a simple query or a regular expression, this works for any command that includes in it's name `Matching...` for example: **Delete Lines Matching..., Filter Lines Matching..., Select Lines Matching**, etc.
+This is an advanced way to filter by entering a simple query or a regular expression, this works for command that includes in it's name `Matching...` for example: **Delete Lines Matching..., Filter Lines Matching..., Select Lines Matching**, etc.
 Here are some examples of how to use it.

 &nbsp;